 - Putting their fingers and everything else into their mouth to gnaw and press down on the gums

-- A usually happy baby being fussy or restless, not sleeping comfortably, or refusing to eat
+- A usually happy baby is fussy or restless, not sleeping comfortably, or refuses to eat

 - Rubbing the cheek or ear due to pain, especially when the molars are due to erupt